awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ------

-The modern template is also selected by default when you issue cdk bootstrap in an AWS CDK app directory where the `@aws-cdk/core:newStyleStackSynthesis` feature flag is set in the app's `cdk.json` file\.
+The modern template is also selected when you issue cdk bootstrap in an AWS CDK app directory where the `@aws-cdk/core:newStyleStackSynthesis` feature flag is set in the app's `cdk.json` file\.

 ```
 {